-- An A1C – a three-month marker of blood sugar – that is over 5 can be suspect.
-Anemia, a common condition, can affect A1C levels so they aren’t totally accurate.
+- An A1C, a three-month marker of blood sugar, that is over 5 is suspect.
+Keep in mind that anemia, a common condition of low iron, can affect A1C levels making them not entirely accurate.

 - Get your thyroid levels checked.
 PCOS and Hashimoto’s (autoimmune hypothyroidism) often show up together.